cdli-gh/annodoc/index.md

 (no CDLI, Archi and Pomponio 347, Hayes p.371)

 In this case, create multiple date relations with the respective root element.

+## Changes

+These are revisions of the original approach to annotation, which need to be changed either above or in the gold data.

+- numbered product: conventional structure is `number -nummod-> unit -nmod-> product`.
+Problematic case is the sequence `number product unit`.
+Change modelling in gold data to `number -nummod-> product <-appos- unit` (instead of `number -nummod-> [product -nmod-> unit]`).
+Check whether there are any such cases in the guidelines.
+The reason is to have the product systematically as head.
+- acl: originally, the morphological feature was used for annotation (e.g., SUB, TL, etc.).
+Replace globally with `acl`.
+This is done here but must be applied to gold data.

 ## Open issues